JetBrains/ring-ui/README.md

   - `npm run build` to build a production bundle
   - `npm run create-component` to create a new component template with styles and tests

-### Webpack injection
+### Building Ring UI from source via Webpack

-In case boilerplate generators are not your thing and you prefer to understand the inner workings a bit better.
+In case you have complex build, and you want to compile RingUI sources together with your sources in a same build process, you can use the following configuration:

 1. Install Ring UI with `npm install @jetbrains/ring-ui --save-exact`